TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 1. Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days in consecutive weeks.
 2. Update the "Gestisci prenotazioni" by adding a calendar that allows users to filter previous bookings based on the selected date.
 3. Create two containers that hold the Database and the Backend application using Docker and Docker-Compose
-4. Create a program that can be used to update the timetable on MarconiTT inside the containerized environment
+4. Create a script that can be used to update the timetable on MarconiTT inside the containerized environment
 5. Move the database and the backend application inside the Docker containers
 6. Move the Webserver with the containerized version MarconiTT on a new server (edu-x08)